Mapping

 Mapping over an array of data to create multiple UI elements is a common pattern.
 However, doing this inside a standard Computed or a property binding causes performance issues; adding a single new item would destroy and recreate every element in the list.

-Flux provides two specialised control flow utilities: Flux.forValue and Flux.forIndex.
-These cache your mapped results and only update the specific elements that changed, exactly like <For> and <Index> in SolidJS.
+Flux provides two control flow utilities: Flux.forValue and Flux.forIndex.
+These cache your mapped results and only update the specific elements that changed, like <For> and <Index> in SolidJS.

-Both functions return a reactive Node.
-When placed at a numeric index in a Flux.new or Flux.edit constructor, the node is automatically used as a children binder.
+Both functions return a reactive node.
+When placed at a numeric index in a Flux.new or Flux.edit constructor, the node is used as a children binder.
 Flux handles parenting, ordering, and cleanup as the source list changes.
-When an item is removed, its cached result is automatically cleaned up and destroyed.
+When an item is removed, its cached result is cleaned up and destroyed.

 Flux.forIndex (Keyed by Index)